 - Continue to push for the 10-point platform for police reform.
 In August of 2020, VPIRG signed on to sign on to a plan for reimagining policing in Vermont, an initiative led by about a dozen Vermont organizations including the ACLU of Vermont, Justice for All, and branches of the NAACP.

 Consumer Protection –

 - Work toward affordable, high-speed internet access for all Vermonters.
 VPIRG will look to build on the work we’ve done in this area in recent years, by pushing for policies that support Vermont’s community-owned fiber networks, accelerate the deployment of broadband infrastructure, and make internet access affordable for Vermonters.
-In particular, we’ll be advocating for 1.) an expansion of the state loan fund that was established by the 2019 broadband law, 2.) investments in workforce training to ensure Vermont is ready to meet the construction demand for broadband and 3.) the establishment of a permanent state lifeline program to make internet more affordable for Vermonters with low income.
+In particular, we’ll be advocating for 1.) an expansion of the state loan fund that was established by the 2019 broadband law, 2.) investments in workforce training to ensure Vermont is ready to meet the construction demand for broadband, 3.) reforms that will make it easier for the Communications Union Districts to collaborate with the electric utilities in their regions and 4.) the establishment of a permanent state lifeline program to make internet more affordable for Vermonters with low income.